pellcorp/creality-wiki/docs/grumpyscreen.md

 Recently we migrated to a klipper style config file which you can edit directly from the config directory in fluidd or mainsail, look for the file `grumpyscreen.cfg`, now that its a flat file, config overrides will be fully supported for retaining all your customisations including custom fans, leds, monitored sensors etc.

+!!! note

+    Unfortunately both Fluidd and Mainsail will present the `Save & Restart` button to you when editing grumpyscreen.cfg file, but klicking this button is pointless because it will not restart GrumpyScreen, you need to lick the Save button only and then manually restart GrumpyScreen from the services menu or Restart Grumpy from the tools menu in GrumpyScreen itself.

 ## Grumpyscreen Factory Reset

 It is possible to initiate a factory reset from the tools menu of Grumpyscreen.